Free trade increases access to higher-quality, lower-priced goods. More affordable imports help ease inflationary pressure in the United States.

 Free trade is where the future is.
 Corn refiners have seen exports to free trade partners grow faster than other markets.
 If we want to grow our economy, we need to trade more.

-Senior Director, Trade & Industry Affairs
+Vice President, Trade & Industry Affairs

 Michael has significant experience in the international trade space, joining our team from the U.S. International Trade Commission, where he held positions as an economist, advisor to the Commissioner, and manager working on trade remedy investigations, free trade agreements, and trade policy analysis for the U.S. Congress and Office of the U.S. Trade Representative.